JensBorrisholt/EasyConsole/README.md

 ## Credit

 The basic idea behind this library goes to splttingatms and his [EasyConsole](https://github.com/splttingatms/EasyConsole) build in c#
-This project is a Delphi remake of his idea.
+This project is a Delphi remake, and further development, of his idea.

 ## Dependencies